GitDomHub/screeps/README.md

 Modules
 - Create new module: findNotFullStructures(structures[spawn,extension,tower,storage],prio[which structure do I like to get first?])

+Attacker / Defender
+- Implement ranged attack? archer?

+Builder
+- when nothing to build, assign upgrader role

 Courier
 - Make courier also deliver to towers when enemy is in room!
 - Assign container when spawning - only once. not every tick

-Builder
-- when nothing to build, assign upgrader role

 Miner
 - Make a state for miners